 Children grow at different rates at different times, so it is not always easy to tell if a child is overweight.
 If you are worried that your child has unhealthy weight gain, here are some actions to consider:

-• Learn the "providing, not depriving" approach: When children are told to eat less, not only do they feel bad about themselves, but they can react to food restrictions by eating more, not less.
-Watch these webinars by Ellyn Satter, an expert on feeding, to learn more.
+- Learn the "providing, not depriving" approach.
+When children are told to eat less, not only do they feel bad about themselves, but they can react to food restrictions by eating more, not less.
+Find more information on the Ellyn Satter website, an expert on feeding, to learn more.